Maren Butz & Sean Devenish

 Figure 1: Results from the titration of HD22 and TBA with Thrombin.
 Full breakdown of results and the fitting equation used are given in Appendix 1.

-Table 1: Comparison of the measured KD found in this work and the literature reported KD values.
+Table 1: Determination of KD - Comparison of the measured KD found in this work and the literature reported KD values.
 The fit parameters are also shown; Rh,free , the hydrodynamic radius of the free aptamer, and Rh,complex , the hydrodynamic radius of the aptamer-thrombin complex.

 Two pre-labeled aptamers were mixed with an unlabeled protein and using microfluidic diffusional sizing (MDS) on a Fludity One-W the KD of each interaction was successfully calculated.
 The calculated KD values are in good agreement with previously reported values, and the difference in binding affinity is clearly visible.